 - 69% of responders say they prefer to watch short videos

 And gaming industry doesn’t make any exception.
-With one mention: it is known for creating extremely long-format content pieces (a gaming video on YouTube has a length of about 30-45 minutes), and the audience loves this.
+One mention: it is known for creating extremely long-format content pieces (a gaming video on YouTube has a length of about 30-45 minutes), and the audience loves this.

 However, in a recent survey, 69% of people said they’d prefer to watch a short video when learning about a product or service, and 30% of marketers plan to invest more in short-form videos than any other social media marketing strategy.
 As a response, YouTube, Instagram, and other social media channels were launching ‘reels’ and ‘YT shorts’, motivating the long-format content creators to experiment with short-format content.